stevebma/polytronome/README.md

-# polytronome
+# Polytronome
-A polyrhythmnic metronome
+A polyrhythmic metronome